-Dementia is a late complications of Parkinson’s disease.
+Dementia is a late complication of Parkinson’s disease.
 Dementia and Parkinsonian syndrome can occur at the same time in case of Lewy body dementia.

-1-The following signs occur very early and announce the dementia:
+1-The following signs occur very early and announce dementia:

-– the hallucinations (mainly visual or the feeling of presence beside or behind him)
+– the hallucinations (mainly visual or the feeling of the presence beside or behind him)

--the sleep disorders ( vivid nightmares called REM behavior disorders are frequent-more than 90% cases in Lewy Body dementia)
+-the sleep disorders ( vivid nightmares called REM behavior disorders are frequent-more than 90% cases of Lewy Body dementia)

 -the daytime sleepiness and the mental slowness.
 The patient stops to take part in conversations.

-2- Over the years, the alertness of the patient becomes variable; one day the patient is very drowsy during daytime, even non responsive and another day he can hold a conversation.It can even fluctuate between morning and afternoon.
+2- Over the years, the alertness of the patient becomes variable; one day the patient is very drowsy during the daytime, even nonresponsive and another day he can hold a conversation.It can even fluctuate between morning and afternoon.
 The concentration and the attention are affected, and the patient starts falling.

 -The memory loss can be mild for many years and respond to cueing; the patient can also recognise people for a long time.

-3-The dementia progresses over the years and is associated with loss of mobilty, falls, loss of independance, drooling and mutism.
-The nighmares can become worst or disappeared.
-The swallowing difficuties exposed the patient to aspiration pneumonia.
+3-The dementia progresses over the years and is associated with loss of mobility, falls, loss of independence, drooling and mutism.
+The nightmares can become worst or disappeared.
+The swallowing difficulties exposed the patient to aspiration pneumonia.